Batch Translate

 Export to Excel

-The file will be in the format shown below:
+The file is in the format shown below:

-You can make changes in column B which will be processed if the file is imported.
+You can make changes in column B that are processed if the file is imported.

 Import from Excel